-CCL Label now operates 110 plants globally, which includes 31 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 28 in the United States.
+CCL now operates 124 plants globally, which includes 30 manufacturing plants in North America, two plants in Canada, one in Puerto Rico and 27 in the United States.

-In Europe, the Label Segment now operates 42 manufacturing plants, three plants in Austria, two in Denmark, four in France, twelve in Germany, one in Hungary, one in Italy, one in the Netherlands, one in Poland, five in Russia, one in Switzerland, one in Turkey and ten in the United Kingdom.
+In Europe, the CCL Segment now operates 46 manufacturing plants, three plants in Austria, three in Denmark, five in France, eleven in Germany, one in Hungary, three in Italy, one in the Netherlands, one in Poland, five in Russia, one in Switzerland, one in Turkey and eleven in the United Kingdom.

-In Latin America, the Label Segment operates seven plants, three in Mexico, three in Brazil and one in Chile.
+In Latin America, the CCL Segment operates nine plants, four in Mexico, four in Brazil and one in Chile.

-In Asia, the Label Segment now operates 30 manufacturing plants, four plants in Australia, ten plants in China, one in Egypt, one in Japan, one in Korea, two in Malaysia, one in Oman, one in Pakistan, one in the Philippines, one in Saudi Arabia, one in Singapore, four in Thailand, one in United Arab Emirates and one in Vietnam.
+In Asia, the CCL Segment now operates 39 manufacturing plants, five plants in Australia, fourteen plants in China, one in Egypt, one in India, one in Japan, one in Korea, three in Malaysia, one in New Zealand, one in Oman, one in Pakistan, one in the Philippines, one in Saudi Arabia, one in Singapore, one in South Africa, four in Thailand, one in United Arab Emirates and one in Vietnam.

-The current position of the Label Segment was developed organically and through acquisitions in the last few years.
-The Label Segment has generally experienced strong demand in its existing and newly acquired operations in the past few years.
-The Segment increased sales, excluding the impact of currency translation, in all four quarters of 2016, driven by organic growth and augmented by the aforementioned acquisitions.
-Excluding the impact from foreign exchange, operating income improved by 18.4% for 2016 compared to 2015.
+The current position of the CCL Segment was developed organically and through acquisitions in the last decade.
+The CCL Segment has generally experienced strong demand in its existing and newly acquired operations in the past few years.

-CCL Label's mission is to be the global supply-chain leader of innovative premium package and promotional label solutions for the world's largest consumer product, healthcare and durable goods companies.
+The mission of the CCL Segment is to be the global supply-chain leader of innovative premium package and promotional label solutions for the world's largest consumer product, healthcare and durable goods companies as well as government institutions.
 It aspires to do this from regional facilities that focus on specific customer groups, products and manufacturing technologies in order to maximize management's expertise and manufacturing efficiencies to enhance customer satisfaction.
-The Label Segment is expected to continue to grow and expand its global reach through acquisitions, joint ventures and greenfield start-ups as well as expand its product offerings in segments of the label industry that it has not yet entered.

-The Label Segment is the leading global producer of innovative label solutions for consumer product marketing companies in the personal care, food & beverage, household chemical and promotional segments of the industry, and also supplies regulated labels to major pharmaceutical, healthcare and industrial chemical customers plus long life labels to automotive, electronics and other durable goods companies.
-The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, inmould, precision printed and die cut metal and plastic components, expanded content labels, pharmaceutical instructional leaflets and plastic tubes.
+The CCL Segment is the leading global producer of innovative label solutions for consumer product marketing companies in the personal care, food & beverage, household chemical and promotional segments of the industry, and also supplies regulated labels to major pharmaceutical, healthcare and industrial chemical customers.
+CCL Design supplies long-life, high performance labels and other products to automotive, electronics and durable goods companies.
+CCL Secure supplies polymer bank note substrate, pressure sensitive stamps, passports and other security documents to government institutions.
+The Segment's product lines include pressure sensitive, shrink sleeve, stretch sleeve, in-mould, precision printed and die cut metal and plastic components, expanded content labels, pharmaceutical instructional leaflets, graphic security features and plastic tubes.

-Most markets for labels around the world are very fragmented and the Company believes that the largest supplier is CCL Label, with many smaller competitors.
+Most markets for labels around the world are very fragmented and the Company believes that the largest supplier is CCL, with many smaller competitors.
 The Company believes that while the Segment is the largest participant in the industry at both a global and regional level, the market is very large and highly fragmented with market share only being meaningful in the customer segments in which it operates.